emee-dev/apicize/README.md

 ## Overview

 Apicize is a testing platform that facilitates webservice testing both via GUI and CLI.
-It utilizes Rust and V8 to execute the testing, and Tauri, React and Redux for the UI.
+It utilizes Rust and V8 for file I/O and to execute  HTTP requests and tests.
+Tauri, React, MobX and MUI are used for the UI.

 ### Contents